Anton Webern: World War I

 As World War I broke out and nationalist fervor swept Europe, Webern found it "inconceivable", he wrote Schoenberg in August 1914, "that the German Reich, and we along with it, should perish."
 Yielding in his distrust of Protestant Germany, he compared Catholic France to "cannibals" and expressed pan-German patriotism amid wartime propaganda.
 He cited his "faith in the German spirit" as having "created, almost exclusively, the culture of mankind".
 Despite his high regard of French classical music, especially Debussy's, Webern revered the tradition as centered on counterpoint and form, and as mainly German since Bach.

 Webern served intermittently for nearly two years.
 The war cost him professional opportunities, much of his social life, and the necessary leisure time to compose (he completed only nine Lieder).
 Moving frequently and tiring, he began to despair, explaining to Schoenberg in November 1916 that the reality of war was "Old Testament" and "'Eye for eye'", "as if Christ had never existed".
 Webern was discharged in December 1916 for myopia, which had disqualified him from frontline service.

-His 1917 Lieder show that he reflected on his patriotism and processed his sorrow.
+In 1917, amid the aftermath of World War I, he reflected on his patriotism and processed his sorrow in Lieder.
 He treated the loss of life and, with the 1916 death of Franz Joseph I of Austria, the end of an era.
 In "Fahr hin, o Seel'", he selected a lament sung at a funeral in a Rosegger novel.
 In "Wiese im Park", he selected a text from Kraus recognizing that the day was "dead", "und alles ... so alt" ("and everything ... so old").
-Webern also set several disturbing poems of Georg Trakl, not all of which he could finish.
-With uninterrupted contrapuntal density, by turns muscular and murmured, he word painted Trakl's "great cities" and "dying peoples", "leafless trees", "violent alarm", and "falling stars" in "Abendland III".
+Webern also set several disturbing poems by Georg Trakl, some of which are unfinished, having first read his work in Der Brenner magazine or perhaps Kraus's promotion of it in his magazine, Die Fackel.
+(Note: As members of Vienna's Akademischer Verband für Literatur und Musik (Academic Association for Literature and Music), they likely never met, but Trakl may have seen Webern's Op.
+7 in the Association's journal, Der Ruf, and he defended the Second Viennese School after the Skandalkonzert.)
+With uninterrupted contrapuntal density, by turns muscular and murmured, Webern word painted Trakl's "great cities" and "dying peoples", "violent alarm" and "leafless trees", and "falling stars" in setting "Abendland III".